reactjs/ko.react.dev/content/docs/hooks-faq.md

 Yes!
 The [`useRef()`](/docs/hooks-reference.html#useref) Hook isn't just for DOM refs.
 The "ref" object is a generic container whose `current` property is mutable and can hold any value, similar to an instance property on a class.

-You can write to it from inside `useEffect`:
+You can write to it from inside `useEffect`.

 ```js{2,8}
 function Timer() {